 A great way to connect with students and to educate them about your industry, company, or career field is to conduct a workshop on a professional development topic such as: "What employers look for in employees", resume writing, phone interviewing, completing on-line job applications, interviewing, networking, leadership styles, managing people, transitioning to the world of work.”
 We are open to topics!
 Please call to discuss your ideas.

 Employers also serve as mentors, give class presentations on course work being studied, and have worked with us to create externship opportunities.

-Three times a year, in September, January and April, the Center for Career Development sponsors Career Fairs to provide employers with the opportunity to meet our students and to recruit for full time, part-time, volunteer and summer employment, as well as internships.
+Three times a year, in September, January and March, the Center for Career Development sponsors Career Fairs to provide employers with the opportunity to meet our students and to recruit for full-time, part-time, volunteer and summer employment, as well as internships.
 Space is limited.
 Please register early.